broadinstitute/minnie-kenny/docs/Usage.md

 Usage:
     minnie-kenny.sh
-    -f | --force                Modify the git config to run git secrets -n | --no-force             Do not modify the git config only verify installation -s | --strict               Require git-secrets to be setup or fail -q | --quiet                Do not output any status messages -i | --include=FILE         Path to the include for git-config (default: "minnie-kenny.gitconfig")
+    -f | --force                Modify the git config to run git secrets -n | --no-force             Do not modify the git config, only verify installation -s | --strict               Require git-secrets to be setup or fail -q | --quiet                Do not output any status messages -i | --include=FILE         Path to the include for git-config (default: "minnie-kenny.gitconfig")